Hypnotriod/text-to-speech/README.md

 # Text To Speech

-Utility project, based on `Google Text-To-Speech API` and `JavaFX` GUI framework
+Utility project, to generate and play phrases, based on `Google Text-To-Speech API` and `JavaFX` GUI framework

 ## GOOGLE_APPLICATION_CREDENTIALS